ivanksinggih/single_machine_scheduling_BP_rule/README.md

 # Single Machine Scheduling using Binary Programming and Rule

-The single machine scheduling is formulated into a binary programming.
+A single machine scheduling problem is discussed.
+The problem is solved using the following methods:
+1) Binary Programming
    This binary programming is solved using GUROBI.
-The problem is also solved using a rule (Shortest Processing Time/SPT) and local search.
+2) Rule (Shortest Processing Time/SPT)
+3) 2-Opt Algorithm
-Both solution methods are coded in Python.
+All solution methods are coded in Python.

 ![image](https://user-images.githubusercontent.com/42261330/206994555-0195e38f-0ca7-4aba-bb90-4f5e8ecf1518.png)